 Annual grants are made possible through the Community Foundation’s caring family of endowed Donor Advised, Field of Interest, Unrestricted Funds, Flow-through Funds, Designated Funds and Scholarship Funds.
 The annual Community Grants Program supports a broad range of projects and initiatives that serve our region.

-Smart & Caring Community Grants
+Regional: Smart & Caring Community Grants

 Smart & Caring Communities is a landmark effort that brings together community foundations from across Canada in response to the Former Governor General, David Johnston’s challenge to build a ‘smart and caring nation’ in celebration of Canada’s sesquicentennial.
 Smart & Caring Community Grants are available for the six regions of the Stratford Perth Community Foundation’s geographic footprint – Stratford, St. Marys, North Perth, Perth East, Perth South and West Perth.
 Grants will be awarded to charitable organizations that demonstrate a ‘smart and caring’ approach to addressing key priorities in their community.